AlmightyFridge/AP-Manual-ER-Key-Item-Rando/README.md

 - Progressive Stone Level: Starting stone level is 0.
 Each Progressive Stone Level increases the smithing and somber smithing stone level that you can use by 1.
 Ancient Dragon Stones are considered to be stone level 10. <br />
 - Farum Azula Stonesword Key: The location "Dragon Temple Lift Golden Seed" is the only check in this randomizer *requiring* a stonesword key through normal gameplay.
 If you lack a stonesword key when obtaining this item, grab one from from the Glorious Merchant shop. <br />
 - Free XXXXX items: Pick one of whatever category from the Glorious Merchant menu.
 This can be done at your leisure.
 Certain talismans have upgrade versions that are meant to be +1, +2, or +3 versions of their base talisman without being named in that format; please use your judgement when selecting them. <br />
-- Discard Weapon (trap): You must discard one of your currently held weapons before continuing normal play. <br />
+- Discard Weapon (trap): You must discard one of your actively held weapons before continuing normal play. <br />
-- Fight a Minor Boss (trap): You must defeat a non-required boss before you can check your next location. <br />
+- Fight a Minor Boss (trap): You must defeat a boss that does not send a check before you can check your next location. <br />
 - Immediate Memory of Grace (trap): You must stop whatever you are doing and use the Memory of Grace item before continuing normal play. <br />